-Understanding the Historical Contributions and Cultural Dimensions of Music (Standard 3.0, Grades 9-12 Proficient).
-Students analyze the role of music in past the present cultures throughout the world, noting cultural diversity as it relates to music, musicians, and composers.
+Understanding the historical contributions and cultural dimensions of music (Standard 3.0, Grades 9-12 Proficient).
+Students analyze the role of music in past and present cultures throughout the world, noting cultural diversity as it relates to music, musicians, and composers.